athenalabs/acorn-player/docs/designdoc.md

       * **ControlViews** -- the controls in use currently.

 ###### PlayerView - the main acorn player view.
-The PlayerView object provides abstracts away the following behaviors:
+The PlayerView object provides the following behaviors:
 * initialization of the acorn's data model and Backbone view hierarchy
 * adequate event firing whenever the user interacts with the acorn at the player level (e.g. the acorn is renamed, changed, or saved).